-If you are not sure what category a property should be classified as, then make the best guess.
+If you are unsure what category a property should be classified as, then make the best guess.
 Either the trustee or a creditor has 30 days to file a formal objection to your classification, which isn't likely to happen unless the item has significant value.

-Note that the amount of the exemption cannot be greater than the exemption's limit, but it can be less, and should be, if you are going to use the same exemption category for several items.
-The total of your exemptions for any category cannot exceed the legal limit for that category, so if the limit is exceeded, you will have to decide on what you want to keep or you could use a wildcard exemption if it is available or pay the trustee the difference.
+Note that the amount of the exemption cannot exceed the exemption limit, but it can be less, and should be, if you intend to use the same exemption category for several items.
+Your total exemptions for any category cannot exceed the legal limit for that category, so if the limit is exceeded, you must decide what to keep, use a wildcard exemption if it is available, or pay the trustee the difference.

 Your attorney can help you to fill out this form or you can consult books that specifically detail on how to file for Chapter 7 bankruptcy.
 A good book should have the legal citations for each state for each type of exemption and for the federal exemptions.

 Determining Current Market Value